Constance Lemuria Resort is set on Praslin's unspoilt north-west coast.

 Spread over a beautiful 101 hectares of intricate waterways, lush forest, three powder-sand beaches and a spectacularly manicured 18-hole golf course, Lemuria's 105 ocean-facing suites and villas make this the island's largest property.
 However, the sheer size of the landscaped grounds and assorted public areas give a great sense of space and far from a large resort feel.

 The majority of Lemuria's rooms are classed as Junior Suites, which are the resort's entry-level accommodation.
-Eleven double-storey buildings of timber and pink granite each house four 52m2 contemporary rooms.
+Double-storey buildings of timber and pink granite each house four 52m2 contemporary rooms, totaling 88.
 Spacious and stylish, these offer understated luxury with a good array of mod cons.
 Sloping headboards make for easy reclining or TV viewing in bed; studded shutters separate the bedroom and bathroom, and delicate purple throws inject a touch of colour.
 All rooms have a sofa, and separate Jacuzzi jet bath/shower, effective timber horizontal blinds and a reasonable-sized terrace or balcony.

 Dotted amongst the Junior Suites, but with only two rooms per each double-storey block. are eight very spacious Senior Suites (115m2).
 Each of these includes an additional large lounge/dining area with coffee machine and adjoining shower room, a beach shower on the larger terrace and a whirlpool bath in the master bedroom.
 The lounge area in these rooms can be converted into an extra bedroom for a child, whilst still affording plenty of space and privacy.
 Regardless of category, every room has air conditioning, a ceiling fan, a bathroom with bath, twin vanity unit, separate shower and toilet, a hairdryer, complimentary internet & WiFi access, a minibar, safe, satellite TV/DVD/CD player, telephone and tea/coffee station.